lightblue-platform/lightblue-docs-user/rest_specification/data.md

 any data be inserted, so it DOESN'T create schema automatically based on the insert).

 ### Request
-One or two path params on the request representing the entity name and version.
-Version is optional, and the default version of the entity is used if ommitted.
 Body of request is a JSON document matching the [request JSON schema](https://raw.githubusercontent.com/lightblue-platform/lightblue/master/lightblue-core/crud/src/main/resources/json-schema/crud.json).

+Insert new data for given entity and specific version.
 ```
 PUT /data/{entityName}/{version}
 {request JSON document}
 ```
+---

+Insert new data for given entity in the default version.
 ```
 PUT /data/{entityName}
 {request JSON document}